Vovvka/chg_generation/date_converter/Fill Scheduled tasks/readme.md

     ```

 4. **Execute the Script:**
-   - Copy the script below into a Jupyter notebook code cell or a Python file.
+   - Copy the script below into a Jupyter notebook code cell or a Python file...or run it from this repo.

 5. **Run the Script:**
    - Execute the script in your chosen environment (Jupyter notebook or VS Code Jupyter extension).